xinthink/flutter_clock/analog_clock/README.md

   </tr>
 </table>

-In either mode, the dial or the pointer travels 360° (a whole circle) every 24 hours, so you may hardly realize the movement even if you stare at the screen. :smile:
+In either mode, the dial or the pointer travels 360° (a whole circle) every 24 hours, so you may hardly realize the movement even if you stare at the screen for a while. :smile:

 ### Customizable Options